-Seventy-five years ago, in August 1945, two atom bombs were dropped on Japan killing more than two hundred thousand people and bringing an apocalyptic end to the world war that had raged since September 1939.
-Although the bombs were planned and built in America, Manchester, more than most cities, played a crucial role in the entire story, from the earliest understanding of the science involved.
+Seventy-six years ago, in August 1945, two atom bombs were dropped on Japan, killing more than two hundred thousand people and bringing an apocalyptic end to the world war that had raged since September 1939.
+Although the bombs were planned and built in America through the Manhattan Project, Manchester, more than most cities, played a crucial role in the entire story, from the earliest understanding of the science involved.

 The atom bomb was the ultimate conclusion of the work that began with Manchester’s first great scientist, John Dalton, publishing his atomic theory in 1803 from the Manchester Literary and Philosophical Society building at 36 George Street, in what is now Chinatown, a building destroyed in the Second World War blitz by a conventional bomb.

-Rutherford had made the startling discovery that while most of the atom is empty space, at the core is a small but solid nucleus.
+Rutherford was astonished.
+“It was quite the most incredible event that has ever happened to me in my life.
+It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you.”
+He had made the startling discovery that while most of the atom is empty space, at the core is a small but solid nucleus.
 Nearly all its mass is located in this positively-charged central nucleus, 10,000 times smaller than the atom itself.
-One of Rutherford’s colleagues, the Dane Niels Bohr, was the first to describe this as the “solar system” model of the atom: a nucleus like a sun at the centre around which considerably smaller “planet” particles (we now call electrons) orbit.
+One of Rutherford’s colleagues, the Dane Niels Bohr, was the first to describe this as the “solar system” model of the atom: a nucleus like a sun at the centre, around which considerably smaller “planet” particles, which we now call electrons, orbit.
 That’s the ingenuity of nature – that the smallest fundamental particle, the atom, is modelled on the biggest local structure, the solar system.

 Ernest Rutherford splits the atom